 Encumbrances: The Measure M funds utilize an encumbrance accounting system under which purchase orders, contracts and other commitments are recorded to reserve that portion of the applicable appropriation.
 Encumbrances are liquidated when the commitments are paid.
-All encumbrances are liquidated as of June 30.

 Fund Balance Classification: The governmental fund financial statements present fund balance classifications that comprise a hierarchy based on the extent to which the District is bound to honor constraints on the specific purposes for which amounts can be spent.
 Amounts for which constraints have been placed on the use of the resources either (a) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation are considered restricted.